jvns/rbspy-docs/content/_index.md

 # rbspy

-Have a running Ruby program that you want to profile?
-Don't want to do extra work to install profiling gems?
+Have a running Ruby program that you want to profile without restarting it?
+Want to profile a Ruby command line program really easily?
 You want `rbspy`! rbspy can profile any Ruby program just by running 1 simple command.

 `rbspy` lets you profile Ruby processes that are already running.
 You give it a PID, and it starts profiling.
 It's a sampling profiler, which means it's **low overhead** and **safe to run in